michael-lutz/iluvattnshun/examples/var_rename/report.md

 ```

 #### Layer 1 Attention Maps
 As per standard, tokens along the y axis attend to tokens along the x axis.
 Black squares are where the normalized attention probability gets too small to matter.
-You may explore both heads' attention maps by scrolling left and right.
+You may explore the attention maps of both heads by scrolling left and right.
 You may also select a region you'd like to magnify and double click to return to the original zoom.

 [Layer 1 Attention Maps](l1_attn_map.html)

-Let's start by examining how both maps treat the **first variable in an assignment operator** (e.g. `x` in `x>y;`).
-Specifically zoom to the top ~20 characters of the first map and observe the path where `0>c;...;c>u`.
+Let's start by examining how both maps treat the first variable in an assignment operator (e.g. `x` in `x>y;`).
+Specifically, zoom to the top ~20 characters of the first head's map and observe the path where `0>c;...;c>u`.
 If you view the row of the second `c`, you can observe that it attends primarily to the first `c` that appears before it.
 Something similar happens in the second head for `c`, but if you zoom out, it appears specialize at different relative distances.
 Together, they discover most self-to-self relationships, passing the embedding of the former to the latter, thereby giving the second instance the relative *position* of the first (this will come handy later!).
 The fact that *both* heads learned slightly different lookback ranges is somewhat of a mystery to me, but it's likely a function of the RoPE base not being fully calibrated and rotational finessing to avoid the case where a letter attends to a stale instance of same letter in a different chain.

-Now let's see how the **second variable in an assignment operator** (e.g. `y` in `x>y;`) gets treated.
+Now let's see how the second variable in an assignment operator (e.g. `y` in `x>y;`) gets treated.
 I initially thought `y` should always attend to `x` using relative positions, but `y` has no way of telling whether the character two before it belongs to the `x>y` assignment or `x;y` sequence, the latter of which might assign `y` to an `x` of a different chain.
-As such, both heads seem to encode positional information: head 1 makes `y` attend to preceding `;` and `>` instances, and head 2 makes `y` attend strongly to preceding `>` instances at 12, 20, .
+As such, both heads seem to encode positional information: head 1 makes `y` attend to preceding `;` and `>` instances, and head 2 makes `y` attend strongly to preceding `>` instances with consistent relative distances.
 This lets future layers know that `y` is the one getting assigned and not the one doing the assigning.

 While not too important for this analysis, another interesting pattern is that `>` and `;` tokens throughout the sequence tend to attend to all numerical tokens and other `>` and `;` tokens to some degree, creating the striking lattice pattern.
 I hypothesize that this serves (or once served) as a fallback mechanism for when the model needs to make an educated guess.
 The numerical tokens themselves aren't that intresting to analyze, as the residual pathway will ensure their identity is always present.